markusdemedeiros/SampCert/REPRODUCING.md

 ## Building

-To build and enter the artifact, run the following commands.
+To build and enter the artifact, run the following commands from the root directory of the artifact.
 ```
 docker build -t sampcert --platform linux/arm64,linux/amd64 .
 docker run -it sampcert -name sampcert /bin/bash
 ```
 This will compile our Lean code, and extract the implementation of our samplers used by our Large Cloud Provider.

+Alternatively, you can load our included docker image using

 ## The Lean code